 Lucy's motto is "train hard, be strong, think big!"

 Luke served in the RAF for 8 years as a Senior Aircraftman.
 In 1996 he was in a motorbike crash which left him paralysed from the chest down.

 Luke competed in the 2016 Invictus Games in Orlando and specialises in rowing and hand-cycling.

 Luke cycled from London to Paris in 2012!

 The 400m hurdles are Meghan’s speciality.
-Having recently completed a Bachelor’s degree at Loughborough University, Meghan hopes to become a maths teacher.
-In the meantime she won a silver medal in the 4x100m relay at the 2010 Commonwealth Games in Delhi.
+Meghan won a medal in the 4x100m relay at the 2010 Commonwealth Games in Delhi.

 Meghan’s motto is “don’t worry that your best won’t be good enough.
 Have a go at everything, don’t quit, try your hardest and you will have no regrets”.